 Limitations for Pass Protection:

 With respect to the Season Pass Protection coverage, refunds are not payable in whole or in part for the following:

 1) Season pass holders (including dependant passes) who do not have the Season Pass Protection Plan membership.

 2) Staff, Volunteer, Industry, Trade Media, Complimentary and Donated items.

 3) The cost of the Season Pass Protection Plan membership.

 4) Any amount in excess of the purchase of the season pass, less the cost of the Season Pass Protection Plan membership(s) per season pass covered.

-5) Claims made after the established reporting date parameters (30 days from date of injury or after April 5th, last day of the ski season)
+5) Claims made after the established reporting date parameters (30 days from date of injury before April 3, last day of the ski season)